 Hobsonville Land Company, a subsidiary of Housing New Zealand, is changing...

-But getting the houses built on its own is not enough.
+Getting houses built is not enough on its own.
 Whether we are masterplanning a new community from scratch, as at Hobsonville Point, or building upon an existing community, our goal is to create great places to live.
 That means adding to the urban environment in a way that is socially, economically and environmentally sustainable for the people who will make those communities their home – both today and for future generations.

 Over the last decade HLC has acquired expertise as a lead developer.
 The team is skilled in masterplanning and investing in infrastructure and community amenity alongside the building of new homes.
 HLC has learned a lot about building a wider range of homes, and increasing the urban density of a community while ensuring it's still a great place to live and work.

 HLC has taken an innovative approach to affordable housing at Hobsonville Point by creating the Axis Series programme.
-Builder partners must deliver at least 20% of all homes at Hobsonville Point at or beneath $550,000.
+Builder partners must deliver at least 20% of all homes at Hobsonville Point at or beneath $650,000.
 These homes are sold to eligible first homebuyers through a ballot system.
-Axis Series may be extended to other Auckland Housing projects.

 The Hobsonville Point project has become a benchmark for sustainable urban development in Auckland.
 It demonstrates that high quality urban design and affordable housing can be compatible with a commercially-driven approach to land and property development.
-HLC is maintaining the same commitment to social, economic and environmental sustainability in its new development projects.
+HLC is maintaining the same commitment to social, economic and environmental sustainability in its suburban redevelopment projects.